 If you can stomach the occassional volatility, investing in dividend stocks is truly one of the best passive income investments over the long run.
 If you want less volatility with likely higher yields, invest in real estate crowdfunding and fixed income instead.

 There was a time when I loved owning physical real estate the best in order to generate a steady stream of rental income.
 However, once I became a dad in 2017, I no longer had as much time or energy to manage properties.
 Real estate crowdfunding through platforms like Fundrise and CrowdStreet are good solutions for my real estate investment capital.
+100% passive income is wonderful.

 Best Passive Income Investments Table